 In contrast to brokers, an RIA is most often compensated on an asset-based system.
 This means that in general, an RIA will receive a flat percentage of the annual assets of an investment account.
 Typically, this percentage is lower than the commission received by brokers.
 With this fee structure, the RIA is being compensated for providing ongoing guidance to an investor over a long period of time.
 This is typically beneficial to clients that want long-term stewardship of an account.

 At Bull Oak Capital, we do not receive outside commissions, trading expenses, kickbacks, or any other form of compensation.
 This is all an effort to ensure to our clients are receiving honest advice.
-The only fee our firms collects from our clients is the Assets Under Management (AUM) fee.
-We don’t charge financial planning fees, on-boarding fees, or other ancillary costs.
-View our financial advising fees page for more information.
+The only fee our firm collects from our clients is the Assets Under Management (AUM) fee.
+We don’t charge financial planning fees, onboarding fees, or other ancillary costs.

 Look at Their Clientele